afser10/immo-documentation-TEST/web-app/content/en/docs/prologue/Orders List/Status.md

 ### IN_PROGRESS
 ![figure](/FFstatusinprogress.jpg "")

-* **IN_PROGRESS** - “Inspect / Prepare” button is now available and redirects to the editor page.
+* “Inspect / Prepare” button is now available and redirects to the editor page.
 Drafter works on the FF.

   Drafter has a break between shifts -> “Log time w/o finish” -> “Just log time” -> “Start Drawing”